a20351766/udo.1.4.0/docs/source/tutorial/commercial_paper.md

 ```

 Notice how the `docker-compose -f docker-compose.yml up -d ca.example.com...`
-command pulls the four Hyperledger Fabric container images from
+command pulls the four Hyperledger UDO container images from
 [DockerHub](https://hub.docker.com/), and then starts them.
 These containers
-have the most up-to-date version of the software for these Hyperledger Fabric
+have the most up-to-date version of the software for these Hyperledger UDO
 components.
 Feel free to explore the `basic-network` directory -- we'll use
 much of its contents during this tutorial.